 Content acquisition from Surface Web and pre-processing (EXPSYS, ENG)

 It is important that we equip ANITA with a means to remove and expunge content gathered after a configurable period.
-Each Item of evidence has an optional expiry date.
+Each item of evidence has an optional expiry date.
 If an item does not become part of an official investigation after a defined period of time (system configurable) then it is removed from ALL data stores.
 The expiry date associated with an item of evidence will be recorded in the Content Store.
 A periodic task will examine the Content Store for items that have surpassed their expiry date.
 It will then orchestrate removal of the item and its artefacts from the Content Store, the Knowledge Base and the cached content in the Source Index database.

 Crawler for Surface web – Content data expiry